genomicsclass/leanpub/manuscript/clt_in_practice_exercises.md

 A>
 A>2.
 For the last simulation you can make a qqplot to confirm the normal approximation.
 Now, the CLT is an _asympototic_ result meaning it is closer and closer to being a perfect approximation as the sample size increases.
 In practice, however, we need to decide if it is appropriate for actual sample sizes.
 Is 10 enough?
 15?
 30?
 A>
-A>    In the example used in problem 1, the original data is binary (either 6 or not).
+A>    In the example used in exercise 1, the original data is binary (either 6 or not).
 In this case the success probability also affects the appropriateness of the CLT.
 With very low probabilities, we need larger sample sizes for the CLT to "kick in".
 A>
 A>    Run the simulation from exercise 1, but for different values of `p` and `n`.
 For which of the following is the normal approximation best?
+A>
 A>    - A) `p=0.5` and `n=5`
 A>    - B) `p=0.5` and `n=30`
 A>    - C) `p=0.01` and `n=30`